Revolutionary Struggle

-Revolutionary Struggle (Greek: Επαναστατικός Αγώνας (ΕΑ), Epanastatikos Agonas), abbreviated EA (ΕΑ), was a Greek anarchist, anti-imperialist, urban guerrilla group known for its attacks on Greek government buildings and the American embassy in Athens.
+Revolutionary Struggle (Greek: Επαναστατικός Αγώνας, Epanastatikos Agonas), abbreviated EA (ΕΑ), was a Greek anarchist, anti-imperialist, urban guerrilla group known for its attacks on Greek government buildings and the American embassy in Athens.
 It was designated as a terrorist group by the Greek government, the European Union (EU), and the United States.

 2003–2007 attacks

 The group first emerged in 2003 with a bombing attack on an Athens courthouse complex, following that up with attacks in 2004 on Citibank and an Athens police station.
 In May 2004, the group published its first manifesto in the Greek satirical magazine To Pontiki, in which it expressed revolutionary, anarchist, anti-globalisation and anti-imperialist ideological aims.
 Following a January 12, 2007, RPG-7 attack on the U.S. Embassy, Greek authorities mistakenly described the group as a spinoff of Revolutionary Organization 17 November.
 The group attacked a police station in Nea Ionia several months later.
 These attacks led to Revolutionary Struggle becoming Greece's biggest domestic security threat since the 17 November Group disbanded in 2002.

 In a statement published in To Pontiki on January 25, 2007, Revolutionary Struggle admitted that it had carried out the embassy attack, claiming that the "strike was our answer to the criminal war against 'terrorism' that the US has unleashed over the entire planet with the help of fellow-traveling states".
-The European Union added RS to its list of designated terrorist organizations on June 29, 2007.
+The European Union added EA to its list of designated terrorist organizations on June 29, 2007.
 On May 18, 2009, a U.S. State Department spokesman announced in a press briefing that U.S. Secretary of State Hillary Clinton had formally designated Revolutionary Struggle as a foreign terrorist organization under the U.S. Immigration and Nationality Act.

 Investigation

-In January 2009, Greek police said their ballistics tests showed the weapon used in RS's 30 April 2007 attack was used again in a 5 January 2009 shooting of a police officer.
+In January 2009, Greek police said their ballistics tests showed the weapon used in EA's 30 April 2007 attack was used again in a 5 January 2009 shooting of a police officer.
 A second weapon used in the 5 January attack was tied by the police to a 23 December 2008 attack on a police bus.
 That attack was reported to have been claimed by a group calling itself Popular Action (Λαϊκή Δράση, Laiki Drasi), as a response to the 2008 civil unrest in Greece.